umbraco/UmbracoDocs/umbraco-cms/extending/section-trees/sections.md

 ---
-versionFrom: 9.0.0
-versionTo: 10.0.0
-meta.Title: "Umbraco Sections & Trees"
-meta.Description: "An explanation on sections and trees in Umbraco"
+description: "An explanation on sections and trees in Umbraco"
 ---

 # Sections